 This is truly, hands down, the best muffin I’ve ever had.
 In fact, it’s one of my favourite vegan blueberry recipes in general.

 What makes this vegan blueberry muffin recipe so good?

 - There’s DOUBLE the blueberry goodness.
 Our muffin consists of whole blueberries as well as mashed up blueberries stirred through the mixture.

 - They’re super fluffy and moist.

-- The oat topping is absolute heavenly and will have you munching on these for days.
+- The oat topping is absolute heaven and will have you munching on these for days.

 - It’s SO much better than regular muffins.

 - This is another one from my collection of SUPER EASY recipes!